PennyLaneAI/pennylane/doc/concepts/concept_embeddings.rst

 .. math:: | \mathcal{D} \rangle = \sum_{i=1}^{2^n} \alpha_i |i \rangle,

 where :math:`\alpha_i` are the elements of the amplitude vector :math:`\alpha` and :math:`| i \rangle` are the computational basis states.
-The number of amplitudes to be encoded are :math:`N \times M`.
+The number of amplitudes to be encoded is :math:`N \times M`.
 As a system of :math:`n` qubits provides :math:`2^n` amplitudes, **amplitude embedding requires** :math:`\bm{n \geq \log_2({NM})}`  **qubits.**